hashuichi/FinalYearProject/diary.md

 - Selected the best dataset (London Airbnb Listings)

 ## Week 2 (January 22nd)
-- Started preprocessing the chosen dataset.
+- Started preprocessing and normalising the chosen dataset
 - Cleaned dataset by removing 20000 rows of redundant data
 - Incorporated the new dataset as an option in the select box
-- Started implementing session states from Streamlit to differentiate between the old datasets and the new benchmark dataset.
+- Started implementing session states from Streamlit to differentiate between the old datasets and the new benchmark dataset

 ## Week 3 (January 29th)
+- Removed session states as it did not work as intended.
+So reverted to simply using a global variable to differentiate the chosen dataset
 - Added new input boxes for the new features of the dataset
+- Rewrote knn tests to work for new methods
-- Started rewriting knn from scratch.
+- Started rewriting knn from scratch
 - Encountered errors due to the room type being a string so had to map the room type values to integers

 ## Week 4 (February 5th)